kuangzz/MSC/ReadMe.txt

 (3) By running "Demo_PML_SimilarityReEvaluation.m", you can re-evaluate the results of (2) by metric learning
     At the same time, your can see the evaluation results.

-Please do not distribute the code before acceptance.
-If there are any problems, please email us (zzkuang@foxmail.com).
-Thanks.
-We will optimize our codes to make them easy to read by releasing a new version (including more comments and implementation details) shortly.